isobelleanna/flag-game/README.md

 --PSEUDOCODE

-1. Array of objects with country, flag and continent inside.
+1. Array of objects with country, flag, continent and latitude and longitude inside.
 2. Math.random to render a random flag.
 3. Input box which autofills countries.
 4. Begin with correct/incorrect, then correct/incorrect continent, then distance from correct answer, then arrow to show direction from the correct answer and percentage.